 Closing vents in unused rooms might seem like a good way to save energy, but it can actually raise your energy usage.
 Having vents closed makes your HVAC system work harder to heat or cool your home, leading to more energy usage, more wear and tear, and higher energy bills.

-If you need additional ways to make your home more energy-efficient, please contact Sherlock Heating & Air Conditioning.
+If you need additional ways to make your home more energy-efficient, please contact Sherlock Plumbing Heating & Air.
 We offer reliable HVAC services in the North San Diego area.